google/TensorNetwork/docs/basic_mps.rst

 .. figure:: _static/basic_mps/mps_basic_2.png
   :align: center

-We see that memory requirements drop significantly: the scaling is now :math:`\sim \textsf{N}^{\textsf{const.}}` (which is polynomial).
+We see that memory requirements drop significantly: the scaling is now :math:`\sim N` (which is polynomial).
 We can probe higher physical dimensions with less memory.

 Retrieving components of a MPS
 ------------------------------

-Let us now retrieve a component of a system of physical dimension 2 and rank :math:`N=20`.
-This is equivalent to quickly accessing the components of some wavefunction of a 1D quantum chain of 20 qubits!
+Let us now retrieve a component of a system of physical dimension :math:`2` and rank :math:`N=20`.
+This is equivalent to accessing the components of the wavefunction of a 1D quantum chain of :math:`20` qubits!
 The main computational cost will be the contraction of the MPS bonds.
 Here we use a simple algorithm to perform the calculation: contract each bond successively until the entire MPS has collapsed to the desired component of the tensor.

 With this scheme one can calculate a component of the tensor in a time linear in :math:`N`.